DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <p><strong>9.1.1 Users access:</strong></p>

 <ul>
+  <li><strong>Use AI for Refill and Score:</strong> Enabled by default.
+When set to <strong>YES</strong>, Meddicc Score can use the selected AI model to refill answers, score the form, generate feedback, and create next steps.
+When set to <strong>NO</strong>, no AI is used: Refill is disabled, scoring is calculated deterministically from the completeness of each answer, and contact action plans are based only on associated deal counts and scores.
+The AI LLM Model, Automations, and Scoring Methodology tiles are hidden while this option is disabled.</li>
   <li><strong>Change Framework:</strong> Allows non-admin users to switch between different sales qualification frameworks (e.g., MEDDICC, BANT).</li>
   <li><strong>Change Score Manually:</strong> Enables non-admin users to manually adjust the scores assigned to deals or opportunities.</li>
   <li><strong>Access Report:</strong> Grants access to non-admin user to a detailed report summarizing deal scoring.</li>